mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 }));
 ```

 * __X-Powered-By:__ X-Powered-By header is used to inform what technology is used in the server side.
-This is an unnecessary information leakage, so it should be removed from your application.
+This is an unnecessary header causing information leakage, so it should be removed from your application.
 To do so, you can use the hidePoweredBy as follows:
 ```
 app.use(helmet.hidePoweredBy());
 ```